 The TryBooking mobile scanning app is useful for managing the entry to your event and scanning attendees as they arrive, as well as monitoring sales in real-time and adding volunteer scanners.

-The app is free to use for event organisers using TryBooking and their teams (administrators, basic access users and volunteers).
+The app is free to use for event organisers using TryBooking and their teams (Account Owner, Basic Access Users and Volunteers).

 - Real-time sales dashboard with the number of tickets sold and revenue.

 - Scan QR codes on paper tickets and mobile tickets.